 Students must take a select number of general study courses before application is made to the nursing program.
 These courses are designed to provide students with a strong foundation in sciences and humanities before they enter the nursing program.
-Students must also take the ATI TEAS (Test of Essential Academic Skills) and receive a minimum score of 70% and minimum scores in each category as follows: Reading 75%, Math 72%, Science 63%, and English 70%.
-TEAS assessment scores must be submitted as part of the program application.
+Students must also take the ATITEAS (Test of Essential Academic Skills) and receive a minimum overall score of 70% and minimum scores in each category as follows: Reading 75%, Math 72%, Science 63%, and English 70%.
+Students are allowed two attempts each year.
+TEAS assessment scores must be submitted as part of the application and results can be no more than three years old at application deadline.